TestL-ab/TestL-ab.github.io/src/pages/docs/problem-overview.md

 **Objective results:** A/B testing provides objective results that are based on data and statistical analysis, rather than subjective opinions or assumptions.
 This means that decisions can be made based on evidence and facts rather than guesswork.

-**User behavior insights:** A/B testing provides insights into user behavior and preferences that can be used to optimize the user experience and improve conversion rates.
+**User behavior insights:** A/B testing provides quantitative insights into user behavior and preferences that can be used to optimize the user experience and improve conversion rates.
 This data can be used to make informed decisions about changes to the website or app that are most likely to improve user engagement and drive conversions.

 **Cost-effective:** A/B testing can be a cost-effective way to optimize a website or app, as it can identify the changes that are most likely to have a positive impact on conversion rates, without the need for a complete redesign or overhaul.